mrbuilder1961/ChatPatches/README.md

 - Letting you search through all received messages with a search bar
 - YOU being able to toggle any of these features and MORE!

-Many of these features were adopted or inspired from the following existing mods (of which Chat Patches serves as a replacement):
+Many of these features were adopted or inspired from the following existing mods:
 - [More Chat History](https://www.curseforge.com/minecraft/mc-mods/more-chat-history)
 - [When Was That Again](https://www.curseforge.com/minecraft/mc-mods/wwta)
 - [Don't Clear Chat History](https://www.curseforge.com/minecraft/mc-mods/dont-clear-chat-history)